-Meet Bill Garrett, who speaks to us as a congregation from the pulpit as one of our “clergy—in-residence” but is also paid by the church on a part time basis to provide pastoral care and oversee many of the church’s administrative duties.
-Bill came to us from all the way from northern California!
+Meet Rev. Bill Garrett, who speaks to us as a congregation from the pulpit as one of our “clergy—in-residence” but is also paid by the church on a part-time basis to provide pastoral care and oversee many of the church’s administrative duties.
+Bill came to us all the way from northern California!
 He enjoys being one of many voices in the pulpit presenting a variety of insights with a variety of speaking styles.

 Bill loves to travel, cheer on the San Francisco Giants (you can take the boy out of the West Coast but can’t take the West Coast out of the boy), and search for really fine Mexican food!
-Bill also enjoys spending quality time with Nancy (his wife and partner for 47 years), his 2 daughters, his 2 son-in-laws, and his grand-daughter (whom he loves to spoil whenever possible).
+Bill also enjoys spending quality time with Nancy (his wife and partner for 48 years), his 2 daughters and their spouses, and his grand-daughter (whom he loves to spoil whenever possible).

 Rev. Bill Bloom serves our community as Director of Music.
 He is a graduate of Temple University's Esther Boyer College of Music and the School of Sacred Ministries.
 Rev. Bill is an ordained Interfaith Minister, teacher, composer, arranger, pianist and vocalist.
 Rev. Bill joined our clergy as our minister of music over 20 years ago.
 Bill's credits his continued dedication to our church because of its theology and inclusiveness and diversity.
 He is proud to be part of a church that does not just "talk the talk", but "walks the walk".

 Bill is proud father of 3 daughters and 2 grandchildren.
 When Bill is not singing and playing piano with us, he sings with Philadelphia Boys Choir and Chorale (and has been doing this since 2004).
 Bill is the co-writer and co-producer of the Seminal Hit Recording, "Double Dutch Bus".